 You don’t have to be based at the South Kensington Campus to get advice or access to this material, as much of it is online.
 You may find that their tailored publications, such as the Guide to Career Planning, could inspire you to start exploring your options.
 To help find out about potential employers and employment sectors, you can search through a variety of specialist tools.

 The team also organise careers fairs all year round, with a PhD careers fair held annually, and maintain strong links with many employers.
-You should also have access to a member of staff in your department who can provide advice on careers, and there are specialist consultants in the Careers Service with whom you can book appointments either in your department or at the team’s main office.
+There are also specialist consultants in the Careers Service with whom you can book appointments either in your department or at the team’s main office.